googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/WeightBlurSharp.png">

-**Improvements across Variation space** One set of of hinting code is applied to all weight variations in the Variable font, resulting in sharpening of main Horizontal stokes for all weights.
+**Improvements across Variation space** One set of of hinting code is applied to all weight variations in the Variable font, resulting in consistent sharpening of main Horizontal stokes for all weights.

 <img width="100%" height="100%" src="Images/Nohinthintcomparison.png">

 **Devanagari text sample**

-Text Sample comparing hinted to unhinted / typeset at Axis-praxis.org / Universal Declaration of Human Rights / NotoSerifDevanagariVF_Demo.ttf, 15px, 11point@96dpi, Google Chrome (Version 99.0.4844.51) / Windows 11 / Direct Write Rendering / Consistent sharpening and alignment along Headling of all Devanagari glyphs.
+Text Sample comparing hinted to unhinted / typeset at Axis-praxis.org / Universal Declaration of Human Rights / NotoSerifDevanagariVF_Demo.ttf, 15px, 11point@96dpi, Google Chrome (Version 99.0.4844.51) / Windows 11 / DirectWrite Rendering / Consistent sharpening and alignment along Headline of all Devanagari glyphs.
 Key details are kept clear on-screen at smaller text sizes

 ## Alignments and measurements

 <img width="100%" height="100%" src="Images/HeightsDevanagari.png">

 Key heights are determined by referencing some representative glyphs in the Noto Devanagari Variable font.
-The measurements taken from these glyphs, will be used to set up new cvt's that be referenced in the hinting code.
+The measurements taken from these glyphs, will be used to set up new cvt’s that be referenced in the hinting code.

 Referencing ‘cvt’ values from hinting instructions in a set of glyphs that share similar measurements in the Devanagari font allows strict control over the regularity of these features.
 For the hinting approach described here, new cvt’s will be used to ensure key heights are kept consistent at any given point size.
 When adding hints, an ‘anchor’, _(such as is added by the Autohinter)_ on any point, will be rounded to the nearest grid line.
 However, a YAnchor, _for example,_ can refer to a ‘cvt’ value to specify a height or overshoot shared by other glyphs in the font.
 Instead of rounding to the nearest grid line, the anchored point will round to the grid line specified by the ‘cvt’ value.